Chapter 41. Installing and configuring kdump

 • VMDUMP

 The kdump infrastructure is supported and utilized on IBM Z systems.
-However, using one of the firmware assisted dump (fadump) methods for IBM Z can provide various benefits:
+However, using one of the firmware assisted dump (fadump) methods for IBM Z has the following benefits:

 • The VMDUMP mechanism is similar to sadump.
 This tool is also initiated from the system console, but retrieves the resulting dump from hardware and copies it to the system for analysis.